 SSE Professor NI Wei-Ming Wins ESA Outstanding Ecological Theory Paper Award

-The Ecological Society of America is the country’s biggest professional organization of ecological scientists founded in 1915, boasting over 10,000 members around the world.
-The Outstanding Ecological Theory Paper Award (one per year) is one of the organization’s annual awards, recognizing academic achievements that make outstanding contributions in ecology.
+Founded in 1915, the Ecological Society of America is the country’s biggest professional organization of ecological scientists, hosting over 10,000 members worldwide.
+The Outstanding Ecological Theory Paper Award (one per year) is one of the organization’s annual awards, in recognition of outstanding academic achievements that contribute to the ecology society.

-In 2017, Professor Ni published a paper entitled "Carrying Capacity on A Heterogeneous Environment with Habitat Connectivity " on Ecology Letters as a co-author.
-The first author of the paper is Dr. ZHANG Bo from the University of Miami.
-The paper combines mathematical analysis, numerical calculations, and experimental work to explain a fundamental problem in spatial biology of populations: how spatial heterogeneity of environmental factors and patterns of movement determine the population abundance.
+Prof. Ni’s paper, co-authored with Dr. Zhang Bo of the University of Miami, was published on Ecology Letters in 2017.
+Dr. Zhang is the first author of the paper.
+“Carrying Capacity in A Heterogeneous Environment with Habitat Connectivity” combines mathematical analysis, numerical calculations, and experimental work to explain a fundamental issue in spatial biology of populations: how spatial heterogeneity of environmental factors and patterns of movement determine the population abundance.
 Refuting previous theory, the paper finds that the equilibrium population abundance in spatially heterogeneous environments is lower than in homogeneous environments.

-Working with both experimental biologists and theoretical ecologists, Professor NI Wei Ming mainly contributed to the mathematical proof model to confirm the correctness of the conclusions.
-Ni said: "Mathematics is the most rigorous way to understand phenomena or solve problems.
-It can avoid the misjudgment brought by intuition.
-As a basic subject, mathematics is widely used in biology, physics, engineering, etc. Through modeling, a basic mathematics concept can often be applied to many fields, which can connect seemingly unrelated phenomena in essence and facilitate a deeper understanding of a phenomenon."
+Working with both experimental biologists and theoretical ecologists, Prof. Ni mainly contributed to the project by verifying modeling outcomes through mathematical methods.
+Prof. Ni said, "Mathematics is the most rigorous way to interpret phenomena and solve problems, often sparing us intuition-caused misjudgment.
+As a basic science, mathematics is widely used in biology, physics, engineering, etc. Through modeling, a basic mathematical concept can be applied to many fields, connecting seemingly unrelated phenomena and facilitating deeper insight into a given issue."